-- 1. We bring to thee, INDRA, (sacrificial) food, as varga XXV. one desiring food brings his waggon: regard us benevolently, when glorifying thee, rendering (thee) illustrious by (our) praise, and soliciting such guides as thou art to felicity. - 2.
-(Defend us), INDRA, with thy protections, for thou art the defender against enemies of those men who rely upon thee: thou art the lord of the offerer (of the libation), the repeller (of foes), and with these acts (protectest) him who worships thee. - 3.
-May that young, adorable Indra, ever be the friend, the benefactor, and protector of us, his worshippers: who, with his protection, may conduct (to the object of his worship) him who repeats (to him) prayer and praise, who prepares the oblation, and recites (his) commendations. - 4.
-I laud that Indra, I glorify him, in whom of old (his worshippers) prospered, and overcame (their enemies): may he, when solicited, gratify the desire of wealth of his present pious adorer. - 5.
-Propitiated by the hymns of the Angirasas, Indra granted their prayer, and directed them on the way (to recover their cattle): carrying off the dawns by the (light of the) sun, he, animated by praise, demolished the ancient cities of Aśna.
+1. We bring to thee, INDRA, (sacrificial) food, as one desiring food brings his waggon: regard us benevolently, when glorifying thee, rendering (thee) illustrious by (our) praise, and soliciting such guides as thou art to felicity.

+2. (Defend us), INDRA, with thy protections, for thou art the defender against enemies of those men who rely upon thee: thou art the lord of the offerer (of the libation). the repeller (of foes), and with these acts (protectest) him who worships thee.

+3. May that young, adorable INDRA, ever be the friend, the benefactor, and protector of us, his worshippers: who, with his protection, may conduct (to the object of his worship) him who repeats (to him) prayer and praise, who prepares the oblation, and recites (his) commendations.

-^a Vájayur-na-ratham; yathá annam ichchhan pumáń śakatam sampádayati, as a man, wishing food, provides his cart or barrow to take it away.
+4. I laud that INDRA.
+I glorify him, in whom of old (his worshippers) prospered, and overcame (their enemies): may he, when solicited, gratify the desire of wealth of his present pious adorer.

+5. Propitiated by the hymns of the ANGIRASAS, INDRA granted their prayer, and directed them on the way (to recover their cattle): carrying off the dawns by the (light of the) sun, he, animated by praise, demolished the ancient cities of ASHNA.

-- 6. May the renowned and graceful Indra, who is verily divine, be present over men: may he, the vigorous conqueror of foes, cast down the precious head of the malignant Dása.^a - 7.
-Indra, the slayer of Vritra, the destroyer of cities, has scattered the black-sprung servile (hosts): He engendered the earth and the waters for Manu: may he fulfil the entire prayer of the sacrificer. - S. Vigour has been perpetually imparted to Indra by his worshippers (with oblations), for the sake of obtaining rain; for which purpose they have placed the thunderbolt in his hands, wherewith, having slain the Dasyus, he has destroyed their iron cities. - 9.
-That opulent donation which proceeds, INDRA, from thee, assuredly bestows upon him who praises thee, the boon (which he desires); grant (it) to (us) thy adorers: do not thou, who art the object of adoration, disregard our prayers: so that, blessed with worthy descendants, we may glorify thee at this sacrifice.
+6. May the renowned and graceful INDRA, who is verily divine, be present over men: may he, the vigorous conqueror of foes, cast down the precious head of the malignant DASA.

+7. INLERA, the slayer of VRITRA, the destroyer of cities, has scattered the black-sprung servile (hosts): He engendered the earth and the waters for MANU: may be fulfil the entire prayer of the sacrificer,

+8. Vigour has been perpetually imparted to INDRA by his worshippers (with oblations), for the sake of obtaining rain; for which purpose they have placed the thunderbolt in his hands, wherewith, having slain the Dasyus, he has destroyed their iron cities.

+9. That opulent donation which proceeds, INDRA, from thee, assuredly bestows upon him who praises thee, the boon (which he desires); grant (it) to (us) thy adorers : do not thou, who art the object of adoration, disregard our prayers : so that, blessed with worthy descendants, we may glorify thee at this sacrifice.